-Chemical Dependency Certificate Electives:
+Chemical Dependency Counselor Concentration Electives

-PSYH 505 Foundations of Chemical Dependency I PSYH 506 Foundations of Chemical Dependency II

-PYSH 510 Psychology of Addictions

-PSYH 513 Recovery & Relapse

-PSYH 524 Biological Systems of Chemical Dependency
+Class Name Cred Credit Hours PSYH 505 Foundations of Chemical Dependency I 4 credit hours PSYH 506 Foundations of Chemical Dependency II 4 credit hours PSYH 510 Psychology of Addictions 3 credit hours PSYH 513 Recovery & Relapse 3 credit hours PSYH 524 Biological Systems of Chemical Dependency 3 credit hours

-Thesis Courses (6 hours):
+Thesis Courses | 6 Hours

-PSYH 696 Integrative Project I

-PSYH 697 Integrative Project II
+Class Name Credit Hours PSYH 696 Integrative Project I 3 credit hours PSYH 697 Integrative Project II 3 credit hours

-Master of Arts in Clinical Psychology (48 hours and GRST 501)
+Master of Arts in Clinical Psychology | 48 Hours

-The specialization in Clinical Psychology provides the opportunity for students to understand, evaluate and counsel persons with psychological problems, and to draw upon community resources for assistance in working with these individuals.
-During completion of the 48-hour degree, which includes approved practica, students are provided the opportunity to administer psychological tests and to use various techniques of counseling and psychotherapy.
+The specialization in Clinical Psychology provides the opportunity for students to understand, evaluate, and counsel persons with psychological problems, and to draw upon community resources for assistance in working with these individuals.
+During completion of the 48-hour degree, which includes approved courses, students are provided the opportunity to administer psychological tests and to use various techniques of counseling and psychotherapy.
 Students who complete all requirements in the clinical area, and who become licensed, often work in psychiatric hospitals, prisons, mental health centers, or with doctoral-level psychologists in private practice.

-Additional benefits offered to clinical psychology students include 1) intensive training in clinical assessment, including intelligence tests, personality evaluations, and assessments regarding developmental disabilities; 2) the possibility for a variety of guided practicum opportunities, such as community mental health, school based programs, private practice, hospitals, and government agencies; 3) class schedules to fit the working professional's needs (the majority are evening and online courses, with the exception of practica); and 4) faculty supervision for each practicum limited to a 1 to 5 ratio, offering intensive training and feedback on therapeutic skill development and documentation procedures.
+Additional benefits offered to clinical psychology students include:

+- 1. intensive training in clinical assessment, including intelligence tests, personality evaluations, and assessments regarding developmental disabilities - 2. the possibility for a variety of guided practicum opportunities, such as community mental health, school based programs, private practice, hospitals, and government agencies - 3. class schedules to fit the working professional's needs (with the exception of practicum opportunities, all other are evening or online courses) - 4. faculty supervision for each practicum limited to a one-to-five ratio, offering intensive training and feedback on therapeutic skill development and documentation procedures

-The Master's degree plan fulfills the educational requirements and prepares students for the successful passing of the Examination in Professional Practice of Psychology (EPPP) in order to qualify for the Licensed Psychological Associate licensure from the Kentucky State Board of Examiners of Psychologists.
-The educational requirements for licensure as a Psychological Practitioner include an additional 15 hours of course work beyond the Psychological Associate (indicated as "Endorsement for Clinical Psychology [LPP] Courses" in the curriculum below) and five (5) years "on the job" supervision and training.
+The Master's degree plan fulfills the educational requirements and prepares students for the successful passing of the EPPP in order to qualify for the LPA (Licensed Psychological Associate) licensure from the Kentucky State Board of Examiners of Psychologists.
+The educational requirements for licensure as a Psychological Practitioner include an additional 12 hours of course work beyond the Psychological Associate (indicated as "Endorsement for Clinical Psychology [LPP] Courses" in the curriculum below) and five (5) years "on the job" supervision and training.
 Additionally, students must be aware that psychology licensing can vary from state to state.
-Students are encouraged to make sure they know the different qualifications should they decide to practice outside of the state of Kentucky.
-Complete information may be found at the official website of the Kentucky State Board of Examiners of Psychology, available at the following URL: http://psy.ky.gov/Pages/default.aspx
+Students are encouraged to make sure they know the different qualifications should they decide to practice outside the state of Kentucky.
+Complete information may be found at the official website of the Kentucky State Board of Examiners of Psychology, available at the following URL: http://psy.ky.gov/pages/default.aspx